phngbh/IMML/README.md

 ### Modeltraining
 The model incorporates multi-view learning.
 A critical assumption of multi-view learning, however, is that the single-view models should be independent.
 This assumption is often violated in complex metabolic diseases, as there is a high level of redundancy and correlations amongst feature layers.
 Nevertheless, multi-view learning has proven to be superior compared to models leveraging concatenated feature space in crowd-sourced computational challenges.

+## Reference

+This framework is based on the analysis presented in the following manuscript in preprint: https://doi.org/10.1101/2024.01.04.574164

+Phong BH Nguyen _et al_.
+The Interpretable Multimodal Machine Learning (IMML) framework reveals pathological signatures of distal sensorimotor polyneuropathy. bioRxiv 2024.01.04.574164.

 #### Authors
 Ulrich Asemann & Wilhelm Glaas